Updated: June 2, 2018

-- Follow several of the Esri Resource Center communities.
-These resource centers are organized by application domain (industry) or by technical approach.
-Each contains blogs, Twitter streams, discussion forums, videos, case studies, maps, apps, data, and documentation pre-selected to help users in that domain complete their work, without having to search through large volumes of content to find what best applies to their application domain.
-For example…
+- Follow several of the Esri Open Online communities.
+These contains blog, Twitter streams, discussion forums, videos, case studies, maps, apps, data, and documentation, all of which contain significant content for the science community.
+Many of these resources are pre-selected to help users in a particular domain complete their work, without having to search through large volumes of content to find what best applies to that domain.

-- Bookmark the new ArcGIS for Professionals web site, which will have significant content for the science community, particularly with regard to geoprocessing and spatial analysis across many science domain.
+- Bookmark the ArcGIS Pro web site, which has significant content for the science community, particularly with regard to geoprocessing and spatial analysis across many science domains.

-- If you enjoy Twitter, follow Esri Chief Scientist Dawn Wright via @deepseadawn, where she makes science and ocean-related postings daily, or GIS and Science manager Matt Artz via @mattartz.
+- If you enjoy Twitter, follow Esri Chief Scientist Dawn Wright via @deepseadawn, where she makes science and ocean-related postings daily, as well as the @gisandscience Twitter account.

-- Follow Matt Artz’s GIS and Science blog, to see the fascinating array of journal articles, books, and scholarly events where GIS technology is being used to advance scientific understanding.
+- Follow the GIS and Science blog of Matt Artz, to see the fascinating array of journal articles, books, and scholarly events where GIS technology is being used to advance scientific understanding.

-- Attend the Esri International User Conference, where there are always high-quality paper sessions and map galleries focused on a wide array of scientific themes (including the annual GIScience Research session).
-In addition, there is a large Environment Showcase in the Exhibit Area (with several booths by research labs, agencies and initiatives), Special Interest Group (SIG) meetings, and science-related demo theaters (e.g., demo theaters by the wizards in our Applications Prototype Lab are always a treat for scientists).
-Consider the Esri International Developer Summit as well.
+- Attend the Esri International User Conference, where there are always high-quality paper sessions and map galleries focused on a wide array of scientific themes (including the annual GIScience Research or Frontiers in GIScience sessions and the new Science Symposium).
+In addition, there are Special Interest Group (SIG) meetings, and science-related demo theaters (e.g., demo theaters by the wizards in our Applications Prototype Lab are always a treat for scientists).